A fresh look at nonsmooth Levenberg--Marquardt methods with applications to bilevel optimization: A local nonsmooth Levenberg--Marquardt method

 where we used $\calF(\bar z)=0$ and the calmness of $\calF$ at $\bar z$ in the last step. \end{proof}

 Let us briefly compare the assumptions of \cref{thm:local_convergence_LM}, which are used to guarantee the superlinear or quadratic convergence of a sequence generated by \cref{alg:LocalLM}, with the ones exploited in the literature where nonsmooth LM methods are considered from the viewpoint of semismoothness, see e.g.\ \cite[Section~2]{FacchineiKanzow1997}.
 Therefore, we fix a solution $\bar z\in\R^p$ of \eqref{eq:root_problem}.
 The full column rank assumption on the Newton-derivative, locally around $\bar z$, corresponds to so-called BD-regularity of the point $\bar z$ which demands that all matrices within Bouligand's generalized Jacobian at $\bar z$ (if available), see e.g.\ \cite[Section~2]{Qi1993}, possess full column rank.
 We note that, by upper semicontinuity of Bouligand's generalized Jacobian, this full rank assumption extends to a neighborhood of $\bar z$.
 Hence, these full rank assumptions are, essentially, of the same type although the one from \cref{thm:local_convergence_LM} is more general since it addresses situations where the underlying map is allowed to be non-Lipschitz.
 Second, \cref{thm:local_convergence_LM} assumes boundedness of the Newton-derivative, locally around $\bar z$.
 In the context of semismooth LM methods, local boundedness of the generalized derivative holds inherently by construction of Bouligand's generalized Jacobian and local Lipschitzness of the underlying mapping.
 Third, for superlinear convergence, the regularization parameters need to satisfy $\nu_k\in\OO(\nnorm{\calF(z^k)})$ in \cref{thm:local_convergence_LM}, and this assumption is also used in \cite{FacchineiKanzow1997}.
 Similarly, since Newton-differentiability of order $1$ is a natural counterpart of so-called strict semismoothness, the assumptions for quadratic convergence are also the same.
 Summarizing these impressions, \cref{alg:LocalLM} and \cref{thm:local_convergence_LM} generalize the already existing theory on nonsmooth LM methods to a broader setting under reasonable assumptions.
 We also note that our analysis made no use of deeper underlying properties of the generalized derivative, we mainly used its definition for our purposes.
 However, it should be observed that a sophisticated choice of the Newton-derivative, which is not uniquely determined for a given map as mentioned in \cref{sec:Newton_differentiability}, may lead to weaker assumptions in \cref{thm:local_convergence_LM} than a bad choice of it.
+Indeed, it even may happen that the assumptions of \cref{thm:local_convergence_LM} are valid for a particular choice of the Newton-derivative while they are violated for another one.
+Thus, when \cref{alg:LocalLM} (or a suitable globalization) is implemented, one has to keep in mind to choose the Newton-derivative in such a way that the assumptions of \cref{thm:local_convergence_LM} are valid (if this is actually possible), as the requirements of \cref{thm:local_convergence_LM} need to be satisfied for one particular choice of the Newton-derivative (and not for all possible choices).
+Clearly, this choice depends on structural properties of the nonsmooth mapping $\mathcal F$ under consideration and is, potentially, a laborious task as we will see in \cref{sec:LM}, see \cite{HarderMehlitzWachsmuth2021} as well.

 The following corollary of \cref{thm:local_convergence_LM} shows that $\nnorm{\calF(z^{k+1})}\in\oo(\nnorm{\calF(z^k)})$ can be expected under reasonable assumptions, and this will be of essential importance later on. \begin{corollary} Under the assumptions of \cref{thm:local_convergence_LM} which guarantee the superlinear convergence of $\{z^k\}_{k\in\N}$ generated by \cref{alg:LocalLM}, we additionally have